 Reasons Not To Walk Your Dog After They've Eaten

 A dog should not be walked after eating for several reasons.
+The type of food a dog eats can also impact their digestion and risk of bloating.
 The physical exertion can increase the risk of bloating, overheating, vomiting, gastrointestinal distress, and inflammation.
+Dogs that eat only dry food are at a higher risk of bloating compared to those who consume a mixture of dry and wet food.

 Additionally, if a dog has just eaten, they may be more likely to ingest foreign objects that they find on the ground, which can cause them to become ill or suffer from a gastrointestinal blockage.